 Burlington County Scarecrow Displays

-- The Woman’s Club of Medford hosts the annual Scarecrow Contest from October 3, 2020 – November 1, 2020.
+The Woman’s Club of Medford hosts the annual Scarecrow Contest Thursday, October 28, 2021.
 Scarecrows are humorous, lovable, whimsical, but never frightening or distasteful.
 Scarecrows will be displayed by the shops of Medford.

 Cape May County Scarecrow Displays